Commodity Supplemental Food Program (10.565)

 Appeals

-Local agency appeals: The State agency provides a hearing appeal procedure for a local agency adversely affected by a State agency or local agency action.
-The right to appeal is granted whenever an action would adversely affect participation.
-Individual participant appeals: The State agency provides a hearing appeal procedure for any individual who receives a State or local agency action that results in denial of benefits under the program.
+Local agency appeals: The State agency provides a hearing appeal procedure for a local agency adversely affected by a State agency action, if the action would adversely affect participation.
+Individual participant appeals: The State agency provides a hearing appeal procedure for any individual who receives an adverse action which may include the denial or discontinuance of program benefits, disqualification from the program, or a claim to repay the value of USDA Foods received due to fraud.

 Renewals